mirainc/mira-kit/README.md

   * __Optional.__ A URL format using URL-param syntax: `https://my.service/:some_id?some_flag=:some_flag`.
 Used for embedded first- and second-party apps only.
 * `lifecycle_events`
   * type: `list`
-  * __Optional.__ A list of the events that your application triggers via `MiraEvents`.
+  * __Optional.__ A list of the events that your application triggers via `miraEvents`.
 The main runtime will only listen for events specified here.
-Please see [MiraEvents](./events/README.md) for more details.
 * `strings`

 #### Property Definitions